franneck94/Vscode-C-Cpp-Config/README.md

 - .gitattributes: Gives attributes to pathnames
 - .gitingore: Specifies intentionally untracked files to ignore

-The following files will be created when the root dir contains a CMakeLists.txt:
+The following files will be created when the root dir contains a CMakeLists.txt, if they are not yet present*:

 - .pre-commit-config.yaml
 - .cmake-format.yaml
 - tools/run-clang-format.py
 - tools/run-clang-tidy.py
-- .github/workflows/documentation.yml
+- .github/workflows/documentation.yaml
-- .github/workflows/macos.yml
+- .github/workflows/macos.yaml
-- .github/workflows/pre-commit.yml
+- .github/workflows/pre-commit.yaml
-- .github/workflows/ubuntu.yml
+- .github/workflows/ubuntu.yaml
-- .github/workflows/windows.yml
+- .github/workflows/windows.yaml

-**Note**: If one of these files already exists, they are overridden.
-However, since you most likely have a git repository, you can then see the fil diff.
+(*) If you still want to have them overridden, just delete them beforehand and execute the generate config files command again.

 ## How to use